 This strange but overlong docudrama explores the workers and clients of a company who rent family members

 Werner Herzog’s Family Romance, LLC looks terrible.
-It’s a film that opens, unashamedly, with credits rendered in Times New Roman and camerawork with the amateurish feel of your dad’s late ’90s home video footage.
-Yet despite the wonky production values, there’s still enough Herzogian strangeness to make this trip to Japan just about worthwhile, especially for those who enjoy the German filmmaker at his most stripped back.
+It’s a film that opens, unashamedly, with credits rendered in the Times New Roman typeface and camerawork with the amateurish feel of your dad’s ’90s home video footage.
+Yet, wonky production values aside, there’s still enough Herzogian strangeness to make this trip to Japan just about worthwhile, especially for those who enjoy the existential filmmaker at his most stripped back.

 With the vibe of something shot during the downtime on a family trip, Herzog casts non-actor Yuichi Ishii to play himself in a film about a Tokyo-based company specialising in renting out fake family members.
-Ishii is hired to play father to Mahiro (Mahiro Tanimoto), whose own dad is missing, and must routinely check in with her mother in order to report back on their meetings.
+Ishii is hired to play father to Mahiro (Mahiro Tanimoto), whose own dad is nowhere to be found, and must routinely check in with her mother to report back on their meetings.
 The twist here is that Ishii actually owns a company called “Family Romance, LLC” in real life, though this isn’t a straight documentary on the subject, nor is it strictly fiction either.
 So what is Herzog up to?